 Go wine tasting!
 Willamette Valley wines express the diverse character of the Pacific Northwest.
 Bold.
 Nuanced.
 Unforgettable.
-Experience the bounty of Oregon’s wine scene at over 300 wineries in the Wilsonville area.
+Experience the bounty of Oregon’s wine scene at over 500 wineries within a two-hour drive of Wilsonville.

 Terra Vina Wines and Vineyard is a family-owned vineyard tucked up into a hillside just outside of Wilsonville.
 You can visit their tasting room in downtown McMinnville, Oregon anytime or look for select special events and second Saturday tasting at their gorgeous vineyard in Wilsonville from June through October.
 They are also a stop along the Farmlandia Farm Loop.

 Wooden Shoe Vineyards bottled their first vintage in 2012 and never looked back.
 Hop on a Wagon Wine Tour for a leisurely ride around the farm and vineyard while sipping on a glass of estate wine.
 Or visit the tasting room for an expansive view of the vines and surrounding mountains.
 Wander through the tulip gardens with a glass of Tempranillo and enjoy an extraordinary slice of wine country.